-FP4.
-IMEI & Serial numbers of your Fairphone and spare parts
+Fairphone 4: IMEI & Serial numbers of the phone and its spare parts

 To help you we might need the IMEI number of your device or the serial numbers of the separate spare parts.

 Note that the following letters are not used: 'i', 'o', 'u', and 'y'.
 This prevents the reader to misread the digits '0' and '1'.

 Every Fairphone 4, specifically the core module, is defined by two UID (unique identifiers).